Walker-Walker/alex-portfolio/README.md

 # Description

 `
 My portofolio REACT Application.
 The portfolio is deployed via github pages.
-The single page application has a nav bar where the user can find links and screens shots to my current projects, Resume , and a contact form. `
+The single page application has a nav bar where the user can find links and screens shots to my current projects, Resume , contact form, and footer: clickable icons to my github and linkedIn. `

 # Github